Living with Disability

 Disability and Access

-To raise a concern about access in the community contact Council on 1800 581 299
+To raise a concern about access in the community contact Council on 1800 581 299.

-The National Disability Insurance Scheme (NDIS) is the new way of providing support for Australians with disability, their families and carers.
+The National Disability Insurance Scheme (NDIS) provides support for Australians with disability, their families and carers.